dansiviter/cito/core/README.md

 ## Deployment Models ##

-flngr can be deployed in fours ways:
+Citō can be deployed in fours ways:

 * Standalone, embedded broker,
 * Clustered, embedded broker,